Home > Installation Support Centre

 As a result, a substantially sized panel is required to allow the correct amount of ‘make-up’ air to be drawn back into the room, equally replacing that which is exhausted out of the room.

-It is important to note that a dryer will use the same amount of air whether it is heated by gas, electric or steam, therefore the theory that an electric dryer does not require make-up air is incorrect.
+It is important to note that a dryer will use the same amount of air whether it is heated by gas, electric or steam.
+Therefore, electric dryers also require make-up air.

 Location